7 Great, Tried and Tested UX Research Techniques

 Why is Remote Usability Testing a Good Technique?

-It often saves time and money when compared to lab testing and it allows for a wider range of participants when you don’t have to get them in the lab.
+It often saves time and money when compared to lab testing and it allows for a wider range of participants when you complete your participant screening.

 It is closer to field testing in some respects in that the tests are conducted in the user’s environment and not an artificial lab environment.
 This delivers better results in many cases than a lab environment.